open-amt-cloud-toolkit/docs/docs/GetStarted/Enterprise/setup.md

 ### Configure Console

-1. Create a new file named `config.yaml`.
+1. Create a `config` directory and a new file named `config.yml` in the same directory as *Console executable*.
+Alternatively, Console can automatically generate a `config.yml` file, see [here](../../Reference/Console/configuration.md/#using-configyml) for more details.

-2. Copy and paste the following example text into the file.
+2. Copy and paste the following example text into the `config.yml` file.

-    ```yaml hl_lines="6 8 9"
+    ```yml hl_lines="6 8 9"
     app:
       name: console
       repo: open-amt-cloud-toolkit/console